just to hammer home that point about andrea mitchell -- and unreliable testimony

 now, note particularly that, unlike in

-the below grand jury proceeding
+the below grand jury proceeding, there

 would have been no way for patrick fitzgerald